 Why is this important?
 A beating requires someone to have enough strength to overpower Calvin, even if it was the but of a gun.
 Pushing an incapacitated person down a flight of stairs requires only enough strength to drag the person to the foot of the stairs.
 That’s the argument that the defense should have made but didn’t.

-The above scenario of the first shot being fired outside would account for the missing bullet bases and trocars, but it does not account for the blood-soaked t-shirts and towels found underneath the body.
+The above scenario of the first shots being fired outside would account for the missing bullet bases and trocars, but it does not account for the blood-soaked t-shirts and towels found underneath the body.
 Someone used the shirts and towels to clean up the blood.
 So where is that scene?
 Pam was most likely killed in the kitchen where she was talking to Marlene Larock.
 Bluestar showed the presence of blood in the kitchen.
 One of the shirts used to clean up the scene had Pam’s DNA.
 The rest had Calvin’s DNA.

 In the series of questions asked in the video below, the roles are reversed.
 Doug Moore describes a story involving a fight and Alex Garcia tells a different story, one that does not involve a fight.